Design

 How do I choose between monochrome, analogous, complementary, and triadic?

 Yes.
-Copy them into a global stylesheet, theme file, or component library config, then rename variables to match your project conventions.
+Copy them into a global stylesheet, theme file, or component library config, and adjust the variable name prefixes to match the project conventions.

-Does recommended black or white text guarantee accessibility?
+Does the recommended black or white text guarantee accessibility?

-Can this be used for Tailwind color palettes?
+Can I use this for a Tailwind palette?

-Is the dark style the same as a full dark mode theme?
+Is dark style the same as dark mode?

 Is any color data uploaded?

-No. Color parsing, scale generation, preview, and export all run locally in the browser.
+No. Parsing, scale generation, previews, and export all run locally in the browser, so unreleased brand colors and confidential design files stay private.